alanng10/StandInfoTech/Docue/a.md

 Class Lang is pre install on Windows operating system.

+Class Lang is recommend tech stack on Windows.

+Class Lang is support tech stack on Windows.

-Tidus module list is pre install on Windows operating system.
+Tidus module list is pre install on Windows.

-Tool module list is pre install on Windows operating system.
+Tool module list is pre install on Windows.

-Module module list is pre install on Windows operating system.
+Module module list is pre install on Windows.

-Termina module list is pre install on Windows operating system.
+Termina module list is pre install on Windows.

-Tidus module list is recommend module list for
+Tidus module list is recommend module list for Windows.
-Windows operating system.

 Tidus module list is support module list for
-Windows operating system.
+Windows.

 Windows Subsystem for Linux with Ubuntu is pre install on Windows operating system.

-The Ubuntu execution is present by default on Windows operating system.
+The Ubuntu execution is present by default on Windows.

 Windows base system component is place with Ubuntu Linux base system component.

-Windows operating system has Tool subsystem for Windows binary.
+Windows has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.